Octavian-ai/mac-graph/README.md

 ### Training

 Let's build a model.
-(Note, this requires training data from the previous section)
+(Note, this requires training data from the previous section).

+General advice is to have at least 40,000 training records (e.g. build from 50,000 GQA triples)

 ```shell
 python -m mac-graph.train